 To get around these obstacles, companies may consider hiring third-party enterprise software consultants who have knowledge and experience in these types of projects.
 A consultant can help keep teams intact and reduce friction.
 They can also show teams how to integrate BIM technology into their existing business models to maintain a seamless transition.

-Our ERP implementation consultants can help you navigate these challenges of implementing BIM.
-Contact us below to schedule a free ERP consultation and get started.
+Our ERP implementation consultants can help you navigate the challenges of implementing BIM.
+Contact us below to schedule an ERP consultation and get started.